corentinplumet/corentinplumet.github.io/index.md

 ## Mobility pattern

-The plot below presents the moblity evolution between the 2020-02-15 and the 2020-08-25, taking as 0 the mobility on the first day of the interval.
-We got data for France, Denmark, Germany, Italy, Netehrlands, Norway, Serbia, Sweden, South Korea, Catalonia (Barcelona), Finland and Japan.
-The 2 red lines represent the 2 dates were we can statistically consider a mobility drop and then a normality comeback.
-These dates are really close to the beginning and ending of moblity restrictions (1 or 2 days away).
-Also, a smoothed curve of each mobility signal can be displayed by clicking on the button at the bottom of the plot.
+The plot below presents the evolution of moblity between the 15th of February 2020 and the 25th of August 2020, taking as 0 the mobility on the first day of the interval.
+We have data for France, Denmark, Germany, Italy, the Netherlands, Norway, Serbia, Sweden, South Korea, Catalonia (Barcelona), Finland and Japan.
+The 2 red lines represent the dates were we can statistically consider a mobility drop and then a normality comeback.
+These dates are really close to the start and finish of the moblity restrictions (1 or 2 days delay).
+Also, a smoothened curve of each mobility signal can be displayed by clicking on the button at the bottom of the plot.

 <div align="center">
 <iframe